GenesisEducationKyiv/hw1-se-school_2022-code-review-Gerodote/README.md

       3. MacOs, idk google it.
 Maybe in [brew](https://formulae.brew.sh/formula/python@3.9) ?
       4. Android?
 [Termux](https://github.com/termux/termux-app/releases) is your best friend.
 2.  `git clone https://github.com/Gerodote/for_course.git` .
 If you haven't, install git.
 Again, in which way to do so depends on what's your system is
-3.  `python -mpip install --upgrade pip` depending on your system, the beginning of the command can be `python3`
+3.  `python -mpip install --upgrade pip` .
+Depending on your system, the beginning of the command can be `python3`
 3.  `pip install -r requirements.txt` or try `pip install aiofiles binance-connector fastapi uvicorn google-auth-httplib2 google-auth-oauthlib google-api-python-client python-multipart`.
 If your CPU has ARM architecture, strongly recommend type `pip install wheel` before this command.
 Especially, if you run in [termux](https://github.com/termux/termux-app/releases)
 4. Setup gmail account as in guide below.
 5. Run HTTP API server: `uvicorn main:API --host 0.0.0.0 --port 80`